mgrybyk/node-tunnel/README.md

 N_T_CLIENT_NAME=test-ssh
 N_T_CLIENT_PORT=1112
 ```
-*It is better to use long client/agent names for security reasons!*

 Finally, to open rdp/ssh connection to machine where agent is installed, connect to localhost:1111 / localhost:1112 with your rdp/ssh client correspondingly